francoischalifour/moody/README.md

 > Moody is a web app that plays music according to your mood.

-*Built with: ES6, React, YoutubeAPI.*
+*Built with: ES6, React, SpotifyAPI.*

 ## Dev